KnowPulse-KnowledgeBase/howto-use-R-for-dataanalysis/index.md

 # A short list of items researchers will learn in this lesson.
 learn:
 - "How to download, install R and RStudio?"
-- "How to backup your collected phenotypic data regularly in KnowPulse? "
+- "How to backup and download your collected phenotypic from KnowPulse? "
+- "How to manipulate your data with RStudio?"
-- "How to download your data from KnowPulse at the end of the season using R-friendly headers option?"
+- "How to visualize your data with RStudio?"

 data-description: "Phenotypic Data."
 ---